Don Hummer, Ph.D.

 MIDDLETOWN, PA 17057

-Don Hummer's research focuses generally on policy, violence, culture, and the implications of technological advances for justice system actors.
-He is the co-editor of four books: Handbook on Crime and Technology (2023, Edward Elgar), The Global Impact of the COVID-19 Pandemic on Institutional and Community Corrections (2022, Routledge), The Culture of Prison Violence (2008, Pearson Allyn & Bacon), and Handbook of Police Administration (2008, CRC Press).
+Don Hummer's current research centers on the supervision and treatment of, as well as service provision to, the justice-involved.
+He is the co-editor of five volumes: Issues in Providing Services to Trauma-Affected Veterans In and Out of Veterans Treatment Courts (2025, Routledge), Handbook on Crime and Technology (2023, Edward Elgar), The Global Impact of the COVID-19 Pandemic on Institutional and Community Corrections (2022, Routledge), The Culture of Prison Violence (2008, Pearson Allyn & Bacon), and Handbook of Police Administration (2008, CRC Press).
 Since 2018, Dr. Hummer has served as Co-Editor-in-Chief of the Taylor & Francis journal, Victims & Offenders.
 Recent peer-reviewed articles have appeared in The Prison Journal, Journal of Family Trauma, Child Custody & Child Development, Federal Probation, American Journal of Criminal Justice, and Journal of Criminal Justice Education.
 He was born, raised, and has lived most of his life in the Harrisburg area.

 Professional Affiliations